How to build US credit as a new immigrant – is one of the biggest challenges new comers face in the US.

 Apply for a Secured Credit Card

 You apply for a credit card and put down a certain amount as a security deposit.
 This amount becomes your credit limit.
 For example, if you put down $500 dollars, you can borrow up to $500 on this card.

 The deposit is not to pay down the monthly charges and interest, so ensure you are paying those on time.

 You’ll need a US bank account for the security deposit and a US identification number (SSN or ITIN).
 Check with the issuer on what their requirements are.

-Most of this tend to have a high interest rate, since the creditor believes they are taking a risk with you.
+Most of this tends to have a high-interest rate since the creditor believes they are taking a risk with you.
 But you can shop around for one with no annual fee, reports to all the three agencies, and has a grace period.
 This gives you a little time to pay the monthly charge.

 Apply for Credit Cards that Use Other Factors Besides Credit History

 These credit cards will use other factors like income, employment history, banking history (cash flow), to determine your credit worthiness.
 Two examples in this category are

 If you are immigrant without a SSN, but have an ITIN number the Petal credit card might be for you.
 The application process calls for giving Petal access to your banking info through a third-party provider.

 The access allows them to consider factors such as your cash flow to determine if you can be trusted with credit.